rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 : There's more negative space between the clouds and mountains on the right side than on the left side.

 Make the foreground less prominent
 : The most interesting things in this photo are the mountains and the clouds.
-Foreground could be blurred a bit or made less contrasty.
+The foreground could be blurred a bit or made less contrasty.

 Experiment with split toning
 : This photo could be stylized by distinctly colorizing dark and light areas.

 Add negative vignette
-: Adding a white vignette could make the photo feel colder, frosted.
+: Adding a white vignette could make the photo feel colder, and frosted.

 Experiment with white balance
 : I've actually adjusted the white balance a bit, but I haven't documented that.
 Oops!
 I could make the photo warmer to give it a sepia feel or go the other way and make it even colder.